 The plot: As the story opens, a hired hand has shot his boss, stolen his boss's horse, and ridden off into Indian Territory.
 The dead boss's 14-year-old daughter arrives in town, fast-talks her father's business associate into a refund for a horse sale, then turns around and offers that money to a U.S. Marshall to pursue the fugitive hired hand.
 She also invites herself along on the hunt.
 About the same time, a Texas Ranger in pursuit of the hired hand for previous crimes shows up in town.
 Off they go into the wild west.

+The cinematography was excellent, the music subtle, and the cast was balanced and strong if not outstanding (Jeff Bridges, Matt Damon, Hailee Steinfeld).
 Despite the scope of the scenery, the movie was kept down to a handful of speaking parts, and there was no confusion about who was who and why they were a part of the discussion.
 We were watching protagonists, not heroes, and I spent much of the movie trying to decide if I liked - or was even sympathetic to - any of the three main characters.
 That indecision made the story richer for me, because I became more invested in the means and the ends than I was stuck on caring about the characters simply winning because I liked them.

 The ending was certainly a conclusion of sorts, and the absence of happily ever after was keenly felt.
 The denouement really wasn't what I expected, though by that time, I'm not sure what I did expect.

-whine is in regards to the use (or lack thereof) of the horses during the last riding scene.
+My strongest nod goes to the honor-among-thieves attitudes in some of the dialog during the final set of confrontations.
+My did they have to? whine is in regards to the use (or lack thereof) of the horses during the last riding scene.
 (I'm trying not to spoil it until you see it.)